iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#014] [Announcement] PAFF is now awake, everything is fine..md

 **PAFF-Official**<br>
 Greeting fellow fans.
 I am Helena, PAFF's agent.

 PAFF is now awake.
-Her condition is stable, but to be absolutely certain that she is fine, we will be staying at the hospital for a few more days to do a complete check-up.
+Her condition is stable, but to be absolutely certain that she is fine, we will be staying at the hospital for a few more days to do a complete check\-up.

 I have to be honest, I really panicked when PAFF collapsed during last night's event.
 Not as an agent, but as PAFF's sister and only family.